gartung/larexamples/larexamples/AnalysisExample/README.md

 If you want to understand what you're supposed to learn from all this, read ADDITIONAL_NOTES.md in this directory.

-The files with a .md extension (including this one) arre written in Markdown.
+The files with a .md extension (including this one) are written in Markdown.
 If you'd like a pretty-printed version of these files, you can use pandoc; e.g.: